Outline

 The email footer is your brand’s signature, it needs to be customized to fit with your brand identity.
 Set your email footer up in template settings, and use the brand book to change the color of reaction icons, social icons, text, and fill.

 Anyone, regardless of their design experience, can create a beautiful email or popup with typography settings that go deeper than font selection.
 Choose from font packs including minimal, energetic, youthful, or bold, or upload custom fonts.
-Set a heading size, body size, and even line-height to achieve pixel-perfect designs.
+Set a heading size, body size, and even line height to achieve pixel-perfect designs.

 Ensure your customers take action by creating a consistent button style.
 Choose a shape as well as fill, border, and text color.
 Ortto will enforce your button style across communications.